besartelezi/yugioh-game/README.md

 # Yu-Gi-Oh-OOP!
 This will be a rather challenging personal task.
 I want to try and make a Yu-Gi-Oh game, made on Javascript using OOP.
+Once the game is up and ready, you'll be able to [play it here!](https://besartelezi.github.io/yugioh-game/)

+The main reason why I'm working on this project is to help me understand OOP better.
+One day, I was talking to a fellow learner of mine about the advantages of OOP, when all of a sudden, I was thinking to myself.
+'Could I make an entire Yu-Gi-Oh game with Javascript and OOP?'
+Just the thought itself actually helped me understand OOP much better.

+I've learned that learning things just goes a lot faster/better, when you're having fun with it.
+It also helps a lot if you recreate something that you have a lot of knowledge of.
+Growing up I played a lot of Yu-Gi-Oh, both with my little brother and my friends, but also just on the Playstation and Gameboy (yes I had a Yu-Gi-Oh game on both devices please don't be too jealous).

+As much as I'd like to show off a completed Yu-Gi-Oh game, the real purpose of this project is to help me get a more in depth understanding of OOP.
+But that doesn't mean I'm not gonna work off my :bee: -hind so I can play some darn' tootin' Yu-Gi-Oh with some of my very own cool custom made cards!

-###### If I'm able to pull this off, I might remake the fighting system of the game Megaman Battle Network.
+###### If I'm able to pull this off, I might remake the fighting system of the game Megaman Battle Network (but that's a vvery, VERY big IF).

 ---
 ##  I Summon 'Elemental Hero: Programmer' in Attack Mode!
 I'd like to imagine that I know enough about Yu-Gi-Oh since I grew up playing/watching it.
 But just to be sure, I'll be playing the **critically acclaimed** game Yu-Gi-Oh GX: Duel Academy on my good ol' Gameboy Micro.
 I just want to clarify that the following things that I wrote down are meant to help me visualize better how to tackle this ginormous project.